prashant31191/android-sdk-sample/README.md

     ```xml
     <!-- Replace TestTokn with your personal token -->
     <!-- For adSize use one of: mma, medium_rectangle, leaderboard, portrait, landscape, xx_large
-      or provide a custom size, for example: 320x50 -->
+      or provide a custom size, for example: 320x50.
+      Note that the custom size is given in device-independent pixels. -->

     <com.liquidm.sdk.AdView
       android:layout_width="wrap_content"